 The island’s most spectacular dive is Ball’s Pyramid – the world’s tallest sea stack, located 26km south of the island.
 Divers (Advanced certification required) can expect to see massive schools of Violet Sweep, Amberjack, Kingfish, Silver Drummer, Rainbow Runners, Trevally and occasionally Marlin, Dolphins and Wahoo.
 It’s also possible to see Ballina Angelfish – a deep water angel that is generally only found in water in excess of 100 metres, and Ball’s Pyramid is believed to be the only destination where you can see them on recreational scuba in 25 metres.
 Dives at Ball’s Pyramid average 25 metres in depth and range from drift dives to cave dives to simply following a coral wall.

-At many of the dive sites around the Lord Howe Island, divers can see rare and endemic species including Spanish Dancers, Double Header Wrasse; McCullochs Anemone fish and Galapagos whalers – harmless sharks that grow to around two metres and are frequent visitors.
+At many of the dive sites around Lord Howe Island, divers can see rare and endemic species including Spanish Dancers, Double Header Wrasse; McCullochs Anemone fish and Galapagos whalers – reef sharks that grow to around two metres and are frequent visitors.
 It’s also easy to see a variety of species of turtle – even just snorkelling from shore in the Lagoon.

 There are two dive operators on the island, both highly experienced family run businesses, who know the island’s best sites.
 Contact either of them directly for details of packages and costings – Lord Howe diving represents outstanding value for money!